henrywu2019/BentoML/docs/source/api/artifacts.rst

 Base Artifact
 =============

-All Kappa artifacts are inherited from the BentoServiceArtifact base class:
+All Kappa artifacts are inherited from the MyModelArtifact base class:

-.. autoclass:: kappa.service.artifacts.BentoServiceArtifact
+.. autoclass:: kappa.service.artifacts.MyModelArtifact

-In a BentoService#artifacts returns an ArtifactCollection instance:
+In a MyModel#artifacts returns an ArtifactCollection instance:

 .. autoclass:: kappa.service.artifacts.ArtifactCollection